 For more information about VEX IQ STEM Lab Units, see this page.

-VEX EXP and VEX V5
+VEX EXP and V5

 The AI Vision Sensor gives students the opportunity to use multiple types of sensor data in one coding project.
 Additionally, because the sensor contains two pre-trained object detection models, students can experience how different AI models work in real-world applications.
 The EXP Clean Water Mission STEM Lab Unit provides a hands-on, advanced resource for students in which they use data from the sensor, creating complex algorithms to automate a portable water treatment plant.